awesomeyi/MPCP/html/HTTP Handshake.md

 HTTP Handshake
 ========
 Handshake procedures.
 All requests to `/API/kap`.
+You are required to send parameters `step` and `data` in JSON format.
+The server will reply in the same way, with a JSON object containing `step` and `data`.
+It will reply with a generic "Error" as `data` if an invalid operation occurs.
 ### Initialize handshake

 Client: